 - a.
 Provide coordination for the delivery of medical goods to hospitals through the NC Medical Countermeasures (MCM) Plan. - b.
 Provide guidance on the evaluation and treatment of contagious diseases, chemical exposures and radiologic casualties. - c.
-Provide laboratory support to clinical laboratories in medical facilities. - d.
-Provide support, as requested, from the four (4) regional offices. - e.
+Provide North Carolina State Laboratory of Public Health (NCSLPH) testing services or facilitate reference testing services to support clinical laboratories throughout North Carolina. - d.
+Provide support from the four (4) Public Health Preparedness and Response (PHP&R) regional offices. - e.
 Provide guidance on health and safety measures for emergency workers including but not limited to Personal Protective Equipment (PPE), prophylactic medications and vaccines. - f.
 Provide support for mass fatality planning to include transportation and transfer of the decedents to the appropriate entity. - g.
 Provide guidance for sheltering models and staffing with Public Health Nurses and coordinate with OEMS for alternate healthcare staffing options. - h.
 Provide medical and non-medical administrative assistance as available and necessary to immunization clinics.